 Inclusive language may enhance recruitment and retention of women in traditionally masculine fields, such as engineering—and may similarly enhance recruitment of men in traditionally feminine fields, such as nursing or psychology.

-- ♦ In English, new words have been devised to be more inclusive.
-For example, “fireman” has been replaced with “fire fighter, “animal husbandry” can be replaced with the more neutral “animal breeder,” etc.
+- ♦ In English, new words have been devised and usage altered to be more inclusive.
+For example, “fireman” has been replaced with “fire fighter", and “animal husbandry” can be replaced with the more neutral “animal breeding,” "infantrymen" are now commonly called "soldiers".
+Some old terms such as "aviatrix" and "lady doctor" have completely disappeared.

 - ● Visual Display of Data

 - Visual displays of data may embed gender assumptions.
-The charts below both represent trips made in Madrid in 2011.
+As discussed in the case study on Public Transportation, the charts below represent trips made in Madrid in 2007.
 The first chart (left below) graphs transportation data as traditionally collected and reported.
 It privileges paid employment by presenting it as a single, large category.
-Caring work (shown in red) is divided into numerous small categories and hidden under other headings, such as escorting, shopping, leisure, etc.
+Caring work (shown in red) is divided into numerous small categories and hidden under other headings, such as escorting, shopping and leisure.

 The second chart (right) reconceptualizes public transportation trips by collecting care trips under one category.
 Visualizing care trips in one dedicated category emphasizes the importance of caring work and allows transportation engineers to design systems that work well for all segments of the population, improve urban efficiency, and guard against global warming (Sánchez de Madariaga, 2011).